 The shortest day of the year has always been celebrated with fire, burned logs, and candles.
 Scientists have some evidence that winter solstice celebrations go as far back as the last part of the Stone Age, about 10,200 BC.
 Creating as much light as possible to pass away the longest night of the year is comforting and simply fun.
 Make an ice candle with your kids this year for a touch of something different and creative.

-We got a whole bunch of books about winter solstice from the library, but even though they were very educational (and might be interesting for adults) kids find them pretty boring.
+We got a whole bunch of books about winter solstice from the library, but even though they were very educational (and might be interesting for adults), kids find them pretty boring.
 Instead, I recommend another seasonal favorite of ours, A Homemade Together Christmas.
 It’s the best story to make you feel the spirit of the season.
 Luca’s family decides to make homemade Christmas gifts this year, but what they learn from the experience might be completely unexpected.
 There is a bit of mystery, a lot of love, and the beautiful sentiment that being together is the most important thing.
 Light some candles today and cozy up around a warming story.

 December 22 – Home Alone, Kim Smith

 Did you know that Home Alone was the highest-grossing live-action comedy film of all time when it came out, a title it held for over twenty years?
 If you love the movie as much as we do, you will enjoy this illustrated storybook.
 This story of an eight-year-old who woke up one day to discover that he had the house all to himself is now a classic.
-Too bad the burglars decided to spoil all the fun for the boy, but not for the viewers and readers, of course.
+It’s too bad the burglars decided to spoil all the fun for the boy, but not for the viewers and readers, of course.
 The story wouldn’t be half as much fun without all the snooping and plotting.
 Colorful illustrations, battle plans, booby traps, humor, and the sweetest letter for Santa, “Dear Santa, I don’t need any presents.
 Just bring back my family.”
 I love the heartening message: family is the best thing in the world.

 December 24 – The Nightmare Before Christmas, Tim Burton (Christmas Eve)

-This now-famous rhyming text is patterned after the original The Night Before Christmas and seeing a familiar story, especially one so fancifully crafted and illustrated, in a new light made my kids break into hoots of laughter.
-Three reasons my kids love this book: (1) It combines their two favorite holidays: Halloween and Christmas, (2) they think the idea of Halloween monsters taking over Christmas is brilliant, and (3) they would love to get possessed dolls for Christmas.
+This now-famous rhyming text is patterned after the original The Night Before Christmas, and seeing a familiar story, especially one so fancifully crafted and illustrated, in a new light made my kids break into hoots of laughter.
+Three reasons my kids love this book: (1) It combines their two favorite holidays: Halloween and Christmas, (2) they think the idea of Halloween monsters taking over Christmas is brilliant; and (3) they would love to get possessed dolls for Christmas.

 December 25 – It’s Christmas!
 Jack Prelutsky (Christmas Day)

-What children love about Prelutsky’s poetry is that he uses the simple words that children understand and talks about experiences they can relate to.
+What children love about Prelutsky’s poetry is that he uses simple words that children understand and talks about experiences they can relate to.
 I bet many children in the world know firsthand what’s like to receive an overly prosaic gift from a distant relation, “I wish she’d send a model plane, or even a big stuffed bear, I’d take a box of stones and rocks, but please! no underwear.”
-In this volume of twelve poems he includes a letter to Santa (“Dear Santa Claus, it’s me again reminding you I’m here.”), a Christmas tree (“Daddy also sprained his shoulder, banged an elbow, scraped a knee, as I helped him up, he muttered, “Son!
+In this volume of twelve poems, he includes a letter to Santa (“Dear Santa Claus, it’s me again reminding you I’m here.”), a Christmas tree (“Daddy also sprained his shoulder, banged an elbow, scraped a knee, as I helped him up, he muttered, “Son!
 Next year we’ll buy our tree.”), and many more.
 I don’t want to give it all away.

 There’s a bit of naughty sparkle in the sweet drawings depicting traditional American holiday traditions.
 Whether your kids are already poetry lovers or resist poetry readings, get this zippy book to read on Christmas Day this year.
 You may find them asking for more poetry!

 Kwanzaa is a week-long secular celebration of African heritage that starts every year on December 26.
 It’s a relatively new holiday that was invented by an activist and humanist, Dr. Maulana Karenga, in 1966.
 Dr. Kerenga named it Kwanzaa, which means “first fruits” in Swahili, in honor of ancient African harvest celebrations.
-He even invented special symbols to go with it – seven candles that stand for seven principles: unity, self-determination, collective work and responsibility, co-operative economics, purpose, creativity, and faith.
+He even invented special symbols to go with it – seven candles that stand for seven principles: unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.

 The story reads like an ancient folktale, even though it was written in 2000, and the striking artwork arrests attention.